 Northern Ireland’s Department for the Economy and its then minister Arlene Foster – now First Minister and DUP leader – was one of those at the centre of the scheme, which now faces allegations of incompetence, as the unaudited scheme was open to abuse, as well as a legal challenge to the reduction of subsidies.

-A court hearing that was due to take place this week and will decide whether it was legal for the department to cut RHI payments has been delayed until November.
+A public inquiry that was due to take place this week and will decide whether it was legal for the department to cut RHI payments has been delayed until November, while a court hearing of the issue has already taken place.

 In the meantime, growers who had subsidies halved overnight now face subsequent cash flow issues, compounding challenges from higher input and labour costs and the threat of cheaper imports.